Matt Olson Preview, Player Props: Braves vs. Mets

 Matt Olson At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 50th, his on-base percentage ranks 10th, and he is second in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 57th, his on-base percentage ranks 11th, and he is third in the league in slugging.

-- In 66.9% of his 124 games this season, Olson has picked up at least one hit.
-He's also had 34 multi-hit games.
+- In 58 games this season (46.4%), Olson has picked up an RBI, and in 28 of those games (22.4%) he had two or more.

-- Olson has driven in a run in 58 games this season (46.8%), including 28 games with more than one RBI (22.6%).
 He has also driven home three or more of his team's runs in 14 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.